golemfactory/golem-docs/src/pages/docs/creators/index.md

 type: design
 ---

-# How to you want to create?
+# How do to you like to create?

 {% grid %}